LKummer/break/doc/content/guide/mixins.md

 ### `breakpoint($lower-key, $upper-key, $breakpoints)`

-Places a `@content` block inside a media query enabled beteen the selected breakpoints.
+Places a `@content` block inside a media query enabled between the selected breakpoints.

 If one of the bounds is `null`, no condition is created for that bound.
 If both